There’s Significance to Smiling When You Walk Away

 I think:

-• They are too busy to stay in the moment.
+• They’re too busy to stay in the moment.

 • The smile was fake because it was turned off so quickly.